antshi/ffData/README.md

 library(ffData)
 ```

-## Example 1
+## Examples

-This is a basic example which shows you how to use the main function ffdata.download().
+This are basic examples which show you how to use the main function ffdata.download()

+### Example 1

 Everything is set to default.

 ``` r
 library(ffData)
 ffdata.download()
 ```

 ### Example 2

 Download monthly returns with dividends of 48 Industry Portfolios from January 1990 till December 2018